Invisalign in Jacksonville FL

 In order to fix your teeth, the aligners have to add pressure to get them to move.
 When you’re getting a new set, you’ll feel sore for a few days, but it will pass.

-Ways to reduce Invisalign pain
+Ways to reduce pain with Invisalign in Jacksonville FL

 When it comes to alleviating the pain from Invisalign, most people find that they can handle the discomfort for a few days while their mouth adjusts.